zpano/zkLynex/README.md

 ### Core Objectives
 The primary goal of zkLynex is to provide users with a `secure`, `efficient`, and `privacy-protected` trading environment.
 Leveraging zk-SNARKs technology, zkLynex ensures that transaction details, including prices and volumes, remain private during the verification process.

+### Benifits of zkLynex

+1. Large-Scale Private Transaction
+2. Resistance to Front-running and MEV
+3. Optimized Trading Environment

 ### Key Features

 - **Concealing Price Information**: In limit orders, only the required balance for the order is exposed, while the price remains concealed.